sfnxboy/School_District_Analysis/README.md

 ![image](https://user-images.githubusercontent.com/68082808/97099670-df5d3b00-1661-11eb-95cc-8e14d53a6146.png)

 Considering we only alter exam scores for Thomas High School, metrics for other schools won’t change between files.
 These rows were taken from the ```per_school_summary_df``` DataFrames in their respective files.
 Average scores and passing percentages are scaled accordingly.
-Since the average scores and passing percentages drop after voiding THS’s ninth grade class assessment scores, one can conclude that class was outperforming the schools average.
+Since the average assessment scores and passing percentages drop after voiding THS’s ninth grade class assessment scores, one can conclude that class was outperforming the schools average.

 ### Top 5 and bottom 5 performing schools, based on the overall passing rate